Hurricane Milton moves away from Florida as authorities assess damages

 Reports of severe damage to homes have also gone out, especially in the most affected areas with the strongest winds including, Sarasota, St. Petersburg, Tampa, and Bradenton.

-A total of at least eight casualties have been confirmed until now.
+A total of at least eight fatalities have been confirmed so far.

 Agriculture impact

-Even though it is still early to properly assess the full extent of Milton's effect on Florida's agriculture, local farmers were preparing for the worst.
+Although it is still too early to fully assess the extent of Hurricane Milton's impact on Florida's agriculture, local farmers had been preparing for the worst.

 Matthew Joyner, Executive Vice President and CEO of Florida Citrus Mutual released a statement on Tuesday saying that although experience has taught members of the citrus industry that the expected path had the potential to change at any point, the organization still “encouraged all to plan and prepare.”